aalhour/aalhour.github.io/_posts/2026-04-06-beachdb-sstables-v1.md

 BadgerDB[^6] is the useful contrast.
 It leans more into channels, but the underlying problem is the same: writers need to keep moving, readers need old state to stay visible, and the handoff to disk needs clear synchronization.

-BeachDB takes the small LevelDB[^3]-ish path: one immutable slot, one flush goroutine, `sync.Cond` for writer stalling, and read visibility preserved while the flush is in flight.
+BeachDB takes the small LevelDB-ish path for now: one immutable slot, one flush goroutine, `sync.Cond` for writer stalling, and read visibility preserved while the flush is in flight.

 ## Read path: now reads can reach disk